dvillaj/pandas-code-snippets/README.md

 dir
 ```

-If not exists create it with this command:
+If not exists create it

+In my environment, I used the following command:

 ```
+cd C:\Users\Daniel\AppData\Roaming\jupyter

 mkdir metadata
 ```

 - Clone this repo in a subdirectory named `code-snippets` under the location `metadata` subdirectory

-If

-In my environment, I use the following command:
+In my environment, I used the following command:

 ```

-cd metadata
+cd C:\Users\Daniel\AppData\Roaming\jupyter\metadata

 git clone https://github.com/dvillaj/pandas-code-snippets.git code-snippets
 ```